-High-quality indoor air in your Carrollton, Texas, home is important for keeping your family comfortable and healthy.
+High-quality indoor air in your Texas home is important for keeping your family comfortable and healthy.
 Volatile organic compounds or VOCs are one of the greatest threats to good indoor air quality.
 Here’s a quick breakdown of what you need to know about VOCs.

 Other chemicals like gasoline and paint strippers let out huge amounts of VOCs if not stored correctly.
 They should be kept well-sealed in areas outside of the home, such as the garage or shed.

 The best way to prevent VOCs from accumulating in your home is to not use items that release them into the air.
 Replace bleach-based cleaning supplies with natural options and research harsh chemicals before buying cleaning products.
 Of course, this isn’t always feasible.

 If you have to use something that’s known for releasing these chemicals, make sure your home is well-ventilated to reduce VOCs.
 You can use an exhaust fan or simply open the windows.
 You can also get extra protection by using air purifiers.